 You are welcome to contact us before your visit to ensure you get the most out of it.

 Visitors are welcome to take their own digital photographs of material (without flash).
-Please complete this photography form (DOC) beforehand.
+Please complete the photography form either before or during your visit.

 Free WiFi is available and computers are provided for access to the Society's online resources.